Introduction

 The aging effects on the brain is neurological disorders.
 For example, Parkinson’s and Alzheimer’s diseases are not unavoidable aspects of aging.
 They are not the product of aging, despite the widespread misunderstanding of aging.
 Instead, they are a collection of intricate circumstances that may profoundly affect your life’s quality.
 It’s critical to recognize these conditions as you become older so you can take preventative measures to keep your brain healthy.

-Alzheimer’s disease is a progressive neurological disease that affects thinking, behavior, and memory in older people.
-Alzheimer’s disease is one among the aging effects on the brain.
-It is imperative to include this condition in any conversation about aging and the brain.
+Alzheimer’s Disease: It is imperative to include this condition in any conversation about aging and the brain.
 This illness has a number of early symptoms, including disorientation and amnesia, which often appear gradually over time.
 Without a doubt, when the illness worsens, it can significantly affect day-to-day functioning.
 For this reason, it is critical to identify symptoms early in order to take appropriate action.

 Parkinson’s Disease